wetzlingerm/continuoussets/README.md

 They represent continuous sets of n-dimensional vectors.

 > [!TIP]
 > Many operations, notably including the constructors, also support scalar types, such as `int` and `float`, as well as vectors defined using the type `list`.
-However, these are internally converted to numpy arrays, which may slow down the computation.
+However, these are internally converted to numpy arrays.

 > [!IMPORTANT]
 > The usage of keyword arguments for constructors is **mandatory**.